elasekness/BMS500C/Day 1.md

 	efetch -db nuccore -format fasta -id HQ596519 > HQ596519.fasta

+ > Remember that STDOUT is output from a command that gets printed to your screen while the `>` symbol redirects this output to a file.

 Although we aren't working with eukaryotic or prokaryotic genomes, it's worth mentioning that there is a command-line tool to download these as well: the **`datasets`** command-line tool.
 A help menu will appear if you type **`datasets`** without any arguments.
 Typing **`datasets download`** will give you additional information on how to use this command, which shows the option to download a genome by its accession.